paoliveira/openradio/README.md

 ### What is this ? ###

 * **Open Radio** is the project which is use [Android Auto SDK](http://developer.android.com/auto/index.html), innovative tool to bring Android Apps into vehicle's **Human Machine Interface (HMI)**, to provide live streaming of the world wide Radio Stations into the vehicle over Android mobile.
-* **Dirble service is dead** ~~This project is use the [Dirble's API](https://dirble.com/developer/api) - a service that provides a list of radio stations broadcasting their live stream on the Internet.~~
+* This project is use [Community Radio Browser's API](http://www.radio-browser.info/webservice) - a service that provides a list of radio stations broadcasting their live stream on the Internet.

-       I am currently looking for alternatives ...

 * Graphics are provided by [Free Iconset: Beautiful Flat Mono Color Icons by Elegantthemes](http://www.iconarchive.com/show/beautiful-flat-one-color-icons-by-elegantthemes.html)
 * Android requirements : Android 4.1 (API level 16) (new APIs for implementing audio playback that is compatible with Auto) or newer.